 What does it feel like to struggle for breath?
 How can you go about daily life when just walking up the stairs makes you cough?
 For people living with a lung disease, these experiences are part of everyday life.

-Lunch disease is responsible for one in eight deaths
+Lung disease is responsible for one in eight deaths

 Lung disease includes common diseases like asthma and allergies, lesser known conditions such as chronic obstructive pulmonary disease (COPD), debilitating short-term infectious diseases like pneumonia, and other rare lung diseases including idiopathic pulmonary fibrosis (IPF).